oakes/neovim-rs/README.md

 ## Introduction

-A Neovim wrapper for Rust.
+A library for embedding Neovim inside a Rust project.

 ## Build Instructions